supermemo-wiki/SuperMemo.Wiki/learning/incremental-writing.md

 - Reviewing new learning material to develop new insights,
 - Reviewing previously acquired knowledge to preserve it over time (forever!),
-- Creative work (writing, problem solving, ...).
+- Creative work (writing, problem solving, etc).

 In IW, the decision of whether you should continue working on a particular text depends on your desire to do so.
 That desire is a compound of variables: [pleasure of writing](/reference-manual/pleasure-of-learning), state of flow, level of understanding of the topic, etc.